-18 Proposal of new and revised Questions
+5.1 Proposal of new and revised Questions

-18.1 Proposed new Questions for the ITU Telecommunication Development Sector (ITU-D) shall be submitted at least two months prior to a world telecommunication development conference (WTDC) by Member States, ITU-D Sector Members and Academia authorized to participate in the activities of the Sector.
+5.1.1 Proposed new Questions for ITU-D shall be submitted at least two months prior to a WTDC by Member States, ITU-D Sector Members and Academia authorized to participate in the activities of the Sector.

-18.2 However, an ITU-D study group may also propose new or revised Questions at the initiative of a member of that study group if there is consensus on the subject.
-These proposals shall be treated in accordance with sections 18 and 19 of this resolution.
+5.1.2 However, an ITU-D study group may also propose new or revised Questions at the initiative of a member of that study group if there is consensus on the subject.
+These proposals shall be treated in accordance with sub-sections 5.1 and 5.2 of this resolution.

-18.3 Each proposed Question should state the reasons for the proposal, the precise objective of the tasks to be performed, the urgency of the study and any contacts to be established with the other two Sectors and/or other international or regional bodies.
+5.1.3 Each proposed Question should state the reasons for the proposal, the precise objective of the tasks to be performed, the urgency of the study and any contacts to be established with the other two Sectors and/or other international or regional bodies.
 Authors of Questions should use the online template for the submission of new and revised Questions based on the outline found in Annex 3 to this resolution, in order to ensure that all relevant information is included.